This is HR’s time

 At times like this, many of the most progressive HR leaders are looking underneath the company’s more obvious challenges to reconsider the fundamental dynamics of HR work.
-They’re looking at:
+They’re analyzing how:

-- How HR teams collaborate, communicate and share knowledge
+- HR teams collaborate, communicate and share knowledge

-- How strategies, policies, and decisions are made and communicated
+- Strategies, policies and decisions are made and communicated

 There’s a better way for HR to work